 As an island state and territory, Singapore and BVI respectively, offer a vibrant lifestyle amidst stunning nature.
 Both jurisdictions are comparable when it comes to the quality of life, in terms of housing, personal safety environmental quality, and political and economic stability.
 Singapore’s far larger population and infrastructure however dictate that public facilities, entertainment, culture and nightlife are far more diverse than BVI’s.
 Additionally, Singapore as a mature, autonomous and developed country with a significant population offers a comprehensive healthcare system, first class education as well as transportation infrastructure and other services.

 Singapore offers a multitude of options when it comes to education, with public, private and international institutions available throughout the country.
 Likewise healthcare services are robust with world-class specialists, hospitals and caregivers.
 Visiting BVI requires a flight via Puerto Rico or another Caribbean island which has flights to the USA and/or Europe.
-Conversely, Singapore, as an international aviation transit hub, commands excellent connectivity and is ranked seventh in the Global Livability Index 2015 compiled by Asia Competitiveness Institute (ACI) at National University of Singapore’s Lee Kuan Yew School of Public Policy.
+Conversely, Singapore, as an international aviation transit hub, commands excellent connectivity and is ranked 25th in the Quality of Living 2018 report compiled by Mercer.

 Singapore is not only an ideal place for locating a business that trades or invests across border but also an excellent location to live, work and play.